ryuran/talks/src/decks/crypto-for-devs/sections/en/04-oneway.md

 ???

 If you do that, the risks are low, both in case of brute force hacking and in case of database leak.
-Which doesn't excuse you to alert your users in case of a breach anyway.